 The above ancient prayer is used by Roman Catholics and Episcopalians/Anglicans on the same day.
 It has a long, shared history which you can find here: Ordinary 20.
 The above is my rendering in my Book of Prayers in Common.

-You can add other resources in the comments area.
+Please add your ideas and resources in the comments section below.